 A state employee may be reimbursed for non-overnight meal expenses.
 If an employee on non-overnight travel receives reimbursement for meals, this amount would be considered income and must be reported on his or her W-2 tax form.
 See Meal Reimbursements.

-Non-overnight meal reimbursements may not exceed $36 according to the General Appropriations Act, Article IX, Part 5, Section 5.05(b).
-The meal expense is only reimbursable if the employee is outside of his or her designated headquarters for at least six consecutive hours.
-Texas Government Code Section 660.113(b).
+Non-overnight meal reimbursements may not exceed $36, according to the General Appropriations Act, Article IX, Part 5, Section 5.05(b).
+The meal expense is only reimbursable if the employee is outside of his or her designated headquarters for at least six consecutive hours, per Texas Government Code, Section 660.113(b).
 A state employee’s mere passing through the employee’s designated headquarters while traveling to a duty point from the employees residence or from another duty point which is outside the employee’s designated headquarters does not terminate or suspend a consecutive-hour string of being outside the headquarters.
 See documentation requirements for non-overnight meal expenses.

 Note: State agencies are not required to reimburse for non-overnight meals but may choose to do so by authorization of the agency’s chief administrator.
 The authorization may be provided on a case-by-case or blanket basis.